1 – Trying to Imitate the Wine Experts

 Although many French people do it at home, it’s considered “sacrilège” and should never be done at a fancy restaurant with a good bottle of wine.

-Now if in a small bistro of Provence, in the middle of the August heat wave, you feel like adding a couple of ice cubes to your “pichet de rosé”, a lot of people will forgive you.
+Now if in a small bistro in Provence, in the middle of the August heat wave, you feel like adding a couple of ice cubes to your “pichet de rosé”, a lot of people will forgive you.

 3 – Pouring too Much Wine in the Glass

 Technically, you need to leave room in the glass so you can swirl it.
 But now, in France, not pouring a full glass is more a question of “bonnes manières (French etiquette)”.

 You never fill a glass to the top, that’s all…